luqmanMohammed/eventsrunner-k8s-sensor/README.md

     "labelFilter": "testKey=testValue",
 }
 ```
-- id (Required): Identifier of the rule. **Should be unique across entire sensor**.
-If multiple rules have the same id, the last one will be used.
-If id is not provided, the rule will be ignored.
-Above example rule has the id `cm-rule-1`.
+- `id` (Required): Identifier of the rule. **Should be unique across the entire sensor**.
+If multiple have the same id, the last one will be used.
+If an id is not provided, the rule will be ignored.
+The above example rule has the id `cm-rule-1`.
-- group (Required): Group of the resource to be watched.
-Above example rule has the group `` since configmap is part of the core group.
+- `group` (Required): Group of the resource to be watched.
+The above example rule has the group `` since ConfigMap is part of the core API group.
-- version (Required): API Version of the resource to be watched.
-Above example rule has the version `v1` since configmaps are part of APIVersion v1.
+- `version` (Required): API Version of the resource to be watched.
+Example rule has the version `v1` since ConfigMaps are part of APIVersion v1.
-- resource (Required): Resource to be watched.
-Above example rule has the resource `configmaps`.
+- `resource` (Required): Resource to be watched.
+The above example rule is set to watch the resource `configmaps`.
-- namespace (Optional): List of namespaces where the resource should be watched.
-Ignore for cluster wide resources.
-If empty for namespace wide resources, sensor will watch resources in all namespaces.
-Above example rule has the namespaces `default`.
+- `namespace` (Optional): List of namespaces where the resource should be watched.
+Remove namespaces for cluster-wide resources.
+If empty for namespace-bound resources, the sensor will watch resources in all namespaces.
+The above example rule has the namespaces `default`.
-- eventTypes (Optional): List of event types to be considered.
+- `eventTypes` (Optional): List of event types to be considered.
 If empty, all event types will be considered.
 Valid options are `ADDED`, `MODIFIED`, `DELETED`.
-Above example rule has the event types `ADDED` and `MODIFIED` configured.
+The above example rule has the event types `ADDED` and `MODIFIED` configured.
-- updatesOn (Optional): List of fields to be considered for updates.
+- `updatesOn` (Optional): List of fields to be considered for updates.
 If empty, all fields will be considered.
-Above example shows that sensor will consider the event if the `data` field is updated.
+The above example shows that the sensor will process the event only if the `data` field is updated.
-- fieldFilter (Optional): Filter to be applied on the field.
+- `fieldFilter` (Optional): Filter to be applied on the field.
 If empty, no filter will be applied.
-All valid kubernetes field selectors are supported.
-Above example shows that sensor will consider the event if the `metadata.name` field is `test`.
+All valid Kubernetes field selectors are supported.
+The above example shows that the sensor will consider the event if the `metadata.name` field is `test`
-- labelFilter (Optional): Filter to be applied on the label.
+- `labelFilter` (Optional): Filter to be applied on the label.
 If empty, no filter will be applied.
-All valid kubernetes label selectors are supported.
-Above example shows that sensor will consider the event if the `testKey` label is present and the value is `testValue`.
+All valid Kubernetes label selectors are supported.
+The above example shows that the sensor will consider the event if the `testKey` label is present and the value is `testValue`

 #### 3.2.1.
 Rule collection from ConfigMaps
 Kubernetes Sensor supports loading rules from ConfigMaps.
 ConfigMaps in the `SensorNamespace` ([configurable](#31-sensor-configuration)) with the label `SensorRuleConfigMapLabel` ([configurable](#31-sensor-configuration)) will be considered as rules ConfigMaps.
 Rule ConfigMap's data field should have the key `rules` and the value should be a JSON array of rules JSON objects as depicted above.
-Sensor will automatically reload the affected rules if any of the rule ConfigMaps are updated.
+The sensor will automatically reload the affected rules if any of the rule ConfigMaps are updated.

 ---